raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 }
 ```

-Calling `.return()` ensures that `iCountdown` disposes oif any resources it has or otherwise cleans itself up.
+Calling `.return()` ensures that `iCountdown` disposes of any resources it has or otherwise cleans itself up.
 Of course, this is a PITA if we have to work directly with iterators and give up the convenience of things like `for... of` loops and destructuring.

 It would be really nice if they followed the same pattern.
 Do they?
 Let's find out.
 We can use a breakpoint in the `.return()` method, or insert an old-school `console.log` statement: